albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

    for each approach.
 -  Choose ``Approach VORDME 13 FD13`` using ``Transition (Full) CHINN`` since we expect to land on runway 13.
-You can also use any other approach for this runway if VORDME 13 is not available
+You can also use any other approach for this runway if VORDME 13 is not available.

 The top label in the procedure search shows
 ``Wick (EGPC) Approach VORDME 13 FD13 Transition (Full) CHINN`` for the